-GRAVIS ULTRASOUND & ULTRASOUND MAX: Your version of UKM might not contain a MIDI driver for Gravis.
+GRAVIS ULTRASOUND & ULTRASOUND MAX: Your version of UKM might not contain a MIDI driver for Gravis (we hope to have one soon.)
 Please contact us for an update.
 Autodetect may lock up when it tries to find a Sound Blaster with a Gravis in the computer.
 If this happens, turn off your computer and restart.
 The next time, autodetect will bypass Sound Blaster and correctly detect Gravis.
 NOTE: If you get an "off board parity error" or "CMOS mismatch error," don't worry, simply turn the computer off and restart.